medialab/xan/docs/cmd/separate.md

     xan separate --help

 separate mode options:
     -r, --regex         Split cells using a regular expression instead of using a simple substring.
     -m, --match         When using -r/--regex, extract parts of the cell matching the regex pattern.
-    -c, --capture-groups  When using -r/--regex, extract parts of the call matching the regex pattern's capture groups.
+    -c, --captures      When using -r/--regex, find first match of given regex pattern and extract its capture groups.
+    -C, --all-captures  When using -r/--regex, find all matches of given regex pattern and extract their capture groups.
     --fixed-width       Split cells every <separator> bytes.
     --widths            Split cells using the given widths (given as a comma-separated list of integers).
     --cuts              Split cells on the given bytes (given as a comma-separated list of increasing, non-repeating integers).
     --offsets           Split cells according to the specified byte offsets (given as a comma-separated list of increasing, non-repeating integers).

 separate options:
     -M, --max <n>          Limit the number of cells splitted to at most <n>.